 These are only available in cases where there was malicious or egregious behavior.
 Punitive damages are designed to punish the wrongdoer instead of compensating you for losses.
 In fact, they are not tied to any specific loss related to your injury.

 Personal injury losses can change your life, which is why compensation is so important.
 The personal injury lawyers at Janet, Janet & Suggs understand this and we are prepared to fight for all of the compensation you deserve.

-We offer a free, no obligation legal consultation and do not charge legal fees unless you receive the compensation you are entitled.
+We offer a free, no-obligation legal consultation and do not charge legal fees unless you receive the compensation to which you are entitled.

 Call to set up your free consultation with Janet, Janet & Suggs today.
 1-877-692-3862